Move along if your one of those “self help” guys I usually give a Like to. This will violate your sensibilities.

 The more difficult it is to make an honest buck, the easier it is to make a dishonest buck, the more currencies around the world fall, the more corrupt our system becomes, the more turmoil that brews around the world, the more advancements we make in technology … the more cyber criminals like we have never seen before will cultivate and breed.

 It’s coming soon, and we need individuals that can protect against the coming criminal tech wave.
-We need individuals who can challenge those who cannot challenge their assumptions; individuals that do not take comfort in “that’s the way we’ve always done it”.
+We need individuals who can challenge those who cannot challenge their assumptions; individuals that do not take comfort in “that’s the way we’ve always done it”, individuals of high integrity.
 This mindset I speak of rocks the boat, and we’d better start rocking.

 We live at a time when so many things are going “exponential” or “hockey stick”, or are on a high velocity to exponential.
 When industrial cyber terrorism go hockey stick, our world is likely to change forever.
 When that happens, only then will we think as much about the “keeping” what we get as we do about the “getting”.